mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Server error codes are defined in
   `error_codes.yml <https://github.com/mongodb/mongo/blob/master/src/mongo/base/error_codes.yml>`__.

+  Test files SHOULD NOT assert error codes for client errors, as specifications do not define standardized codes for client errors.

 - ``errorCodeName``: Optional string.
 The expected "codeName" field in the server-generated error response.
 The test runner MUST assert that the error includes a server-generated response whose "codeName" field equals this value